Contrastive Deep Nonnegative Matrix Factorization for Community Detection: Experiments

 \subsection{Ablation Experiments}

-We consider removing the graph contrastive learning layer of our model, i.e., let $\gamma$ = 0 in the total objective function.
-Then we perform community detection experiments based on the adjacency matrix $A$ and the node feature matrix $X$, respectively, denoted as "Ours $\backslash L_{cl} (A)$" and "Ours$\backslash L_{cl} (X)$".
+We consider removing our model's graph contrastive learning layer, i.e., let $\gamma$ = 0 in the total objective function.
+Then we perform community detection experiments based on the adjacency matrix $A$ and the node feature matrix $X$, respectively, denoted as "Ours $[L(A)]$" and "Ours $[L(X)]$".

-In both datasets, "Ours $\backslash L_{cl} (A)$" basically outperforms "Ours$\backslash L_{cl} (X)$", which indicates that the topology of the network has more influence on community detection to some extent.
-However, both of them are less effective than our original model "Ours".
+In both datasets, "Ours $[L(A)]$" basically outperforms "Ours $[L(X)]$", which indicates that the topology of the network has more influence on community detection to some extent.
+However, both of them are less effective than "Ours".
 This indicates that the information from a single view, either the topology of the network or the attributes of the nodes, cannot accurately model the community-level relationships between nodes.
-The results are shown in Table 2.
+The results are shown in Table \ref{t2}.